 A sender can also be prevented from updating a ticket if the email token identifying the ticket is stripped from the reply email.

 Emails are suspended if Zendesk Support detects they're not from real users.
 Examples:

 - Automated response emails, including out of office or vacation auto-generated response emails

-- Emails from system users such as mail-daemon@ or postmaster@
+- Emails from system users such as mail-daemon@

 - Emails with a 'no-reply' address